lara-martin/interactive-fiction-class/homeworks/text-adventure-game/text-adventure-game.md

 Our starter code includes a vizualize tool `text_adventure_games.viz` which will allow you to view your game map as a directed graph.
 To use this, you will also need to install graphviz.
 There is both the graphviz app and the graphviz python library, which is a wrapper for the app.
 You can find instructions on how to install graphviz from their website here: [graphviz.org/download/](https://graphviz.org/download/)

-One easy way to install graphviz to is run `pip install graphviz` in the terminal of VSCode **after you have activated your environment**.
+One easy way to install graphviz to is run `pip install graphviz` in the terminal **after you have activated your environment**.
 Also, be sure that when you run the game, you have the `env` python kernel selected.

 ### Task 1: Implement Action Castle